bananatana/ALLOSTERIC_SITES_PIPELINE/README.md

 python3 src/python/allostery_paint.py -strc sctructure.pdb(.gro ...) -f_act act_site.json -asn act_site_name -f_all all_site.json -allsn all_site_name -n project_name
 ~~~

 to get visual representation of MI intensity in a form of Pymol session.
+You should  be able to visually identify the allosteric sites in the 3D view as the places where MI coupling to the orthosteric binding site is most intense.